jcdcmn/red-light-therapy/README.md

 ## Instructions

-In a full-body red light therapy pod from www.NovoThor.com, one lies in the pod and receives 16mW/cm2 or 1 joule per minute.
+In a full-body red light therapy pod from www.NovoThor.com, one lies in the pod and receives 16mW/cm2 or 1 joule/cm2 per minute.
 After 10 minutes, this is 10 joules per square centimetre of skin.

 To get the same effect from off-the-shelf grow lights, purchase some panels with the same wavelength as the NovoThor, which is 650nm and 850nm.
 Arrange four panels on the wall in a 2x2 grid.
 Using a light meter such as the TES-1333, find the right distance where the light intensity reads "160" on the meter.
 The meter is in W/m2, so this represents 16mW/cm2 of light intensity, same as the NovoThor.